eoschrome/Documentation/burn&earn.md

 ### There are three phases in developing Burn and Earn
 1. Voting Weight implementation
 - CR coins are transferred to each block producers in determining their BP weight(complete, testing in place)
+- Voting weight calculated by months(complete, testing in place)

 2. providing dAPP coin according to received CR coins (currently coding)

 3. Resource Allocation
 - Testing option 4: Block Producers delegation to users (future coding)